Handwriting for Humanity

 and

 COMPETENCE (choice of layout and margins; spacing between letters, words, and lines; consistency of letter size and forms; accuracy of the quote; neatness and general appearance; spelling; and whether the entrant strove to follow the letter and spirit of the Contest rules).
+While spelling is used to evaluate competence; misspelling the first word in the quote and the name of the author of the quote will disqualify the entry.

 All entries become the property of the Contest.
 The World Handwriting Contest will not return submitted entries.

-(Please note: until the first day of judging (July 1st), all material marked "World Handwriting Contest" or "Handwriting For Humanity" will remain unopened.
+(Please note: until the first day of judging ( all material marked "World Handwriting Contest" or "Handwriting For Humanity" will remain unopened.
 If you have general inquiries about the contest and need a response before the judging begins, do not put the words "Handwriting for Humanity/World Handwriting Contest" onto the envelope.)

-FOR CHILDREN THROUGH
+FOR CHILDREN THROUGH AGE 12

 -Michael R. Sull-